 Encourage your staff to be there for each other.
 Emphasize that, as a business and team, you will be better together, and showing up for each other is critical.
 Keep your tone positive and forward-focused.
 Celebrate wins and thank your staff for going above and beyond.
 Keep the team energized throughout the process.
 For instance, start team calls or meetings with energetic music, uplifting quotes or another form of unity.

 Share Available Resources.

 While the technical term “social distancing” is used by public officials and agencies, it can be a deterrent to mental health and wellness.
-Some mental health experts advise the use of the phrase “physical distancing” as an alternative, advising that we should be encouraging socialization done at a safe distance or in virtual environments.
+Some mental health experts advise using the phrase “physical distancing” as an alternative, advising that we should encourage socialization at a safe distance or in virtual environments.